mozilla-services/autograph/tools/makecsr/README.md

 # Note: This file should be read-only.
 You can do `chmod -w libkmsp11-config.yaml` after you create it.
 ```

-3. A crypto11-config.json file like this
+3. Create a crypto11-config.json file like this
 ```
 {
   "Path": "/app/libkmsp11.so",